-Invests in globally listed shares in developed and developing countries assessed to reflect the approach companies take to ESG issues.
+Invests in globally listed shares in developed and developing countries.
+As part of the fund's investment process, it takes into account the approach that companies take to ESG issues.

 It may be suitable when you are some way from retirement, are looking for high long-term growth potential but are willing and able to risk the value of your savings falling or would like to invest in a more globally diverse equity fund.